A GOOD Facial works wonders – especially now

 So, first thing is to choose a good salon.
 No special tests, just a ‘feel’ as you go in that they know what they are doing.
 I find the major companies all have their own training programmes, so if you are unsure look for a recognised name.

-I like the Elemis brand, and they have facial salons in major stores around Britain.
+Elemis are a well-recognised brand with salons in major stores around Britain.
 And you can be sure no store is going to allow a company inside unless it knows what it is doing; they don’t want complaints from customers.

 On the Elemis website, I found a John Lewis store near-by.
 And even better, there was a special offer on Power Booster Facials.
 Just what I wanted – a really heavy boost to pump good creams into my face – so off I went.

-Inside the calm treatment room, sound-proofed against the noise outside, Carly asked me to take off my top, gave me a sarong to wrap round me, and lie back in their special chairs.
+Inside the air-conditioned treatment room, Carly asked me to take off my top, gave me a sarong to wrap round me, and I lay back in their special chairs.
 These are hi-tech with massage programmes you can choose for yourself; I chose to have my legs massaged whilst I lay back, and she got on with putting different creams on my face.
 Finally she painted a cold, refreshing ‘gunk’ on my face, and left me listening to wave music.

 When she came back, she peeled off the layer, and underneath my skin was plumped up, soft and glowing.